MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/clipping.md

 ![](clipping-images/clippingsample.png "Monkey through a keyhole")

 The *clipping area* is the area of the screen in which graphics are rendered.
 Anything that is displayed outside of the clipping area is not rendered.
-The clipping area is usually defined by an [`SKPath`](xref:SkiaSharp.SKPath) object but you can alternatively define a clipping area using an [`SKRegion`](xref:SkiaSharp.SKRegion) object.
+The clipping area is usually defined by a rectangle or an [`SKPath`](xref:SkiaSharp.SKPath) object, but you can alternatively define a clipping area using an [`SKRegion`](xref:SkiaSharp.SKRegion) object.
 These two types of objects at first seem related because you can create a region from a path.
 However, you cannot create a path from a region, and they are very different internally: A path comprises a series of lines and curves, while a region is defined by a series of horizontal scan lines.

 The image above was created by the **Monkey through Keyhole** page.
 The  [`MonkeyThroughKeyholePage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/MonkeyThroughKeyholePage.cs) class defines a path using SVG data and uses the constructor to load a bitmap from program resources: